7 Plants That Repel Fleas & Provide Secondary Benefits You'll Love

 Get Rid of Fleas Indoors:

 - Sweep your floors often and vacuum your furniture and rugs, especially if you have the types of rugs with a tall nap.
+Make sure you vacuum underneath your sofas.
+Empty the bag or canister outside!

 - Move your couches and tables to reach any dark places with the broom or vacuum because fleas love the dark.
+The problem with using any types of brooms is that the fleas will hop away after you disrupt them, so you should definitely opt for a vacuum if possible.

 - If you decide to fog or use sprays, do multiple treatments because new fleas can hatch even after you’ve sprayed.